 Thursday, March 26, 2009

 Despite having lived in Tennessee for seven years, I know next to nothing about Tennessee Walking Horses.
-Because of this, I was delighted when a recent order for "Big Lick tack" came with this information sheet.
+Because of this, I was thankful when a recent order for "Big Lick tack" came with this information sheet.
 I love it when customers make my job that much easier!Here's the finished set.
 The horse is a customized Breyer showjumping Warmblood.
 He was made by Joyce Savage who was also the author of that very helpful information sheet.
 Sue Peet is the lucky owner of both the horse and tack.
 Close up of the bridle.
 I'm especially pleased with the shiny colored browband.
 It was made by dry brushing several layers of acrylic paint onto the leather and sealing with leather finish and a top coat of Jewel-It.